 Examples of descriptive essay topics include:

 - Give a detailed account of the experiences doctors face when they lose patients.

 - Describe the feeling of empathy.

 Oftentimes, the questions given to writers of descriptive essays do not necessarily depict places or experiences that they have faced directly.
 One would have to use his/her imagination to make the piece of writing look persuasive and realistic.
-This is basically what the readers or teachers look out for when going through the written piece.
+This is basically what the readers or teachers look out for when going through the written work.

-Components of a Descriptive Essay
+3 important parts of a Descriptive Essay